-The St. Philomena School Library exists to help develop reading skills; to encourage recreational reading; to help familiarize students with the world around them, both present and past; to enhance the curriculum taught in the classrooms; and to promote a life-long love of reading.
+The mission of the St. Philomena School Library is to help develop reading skills, encourage recreational reading, help familiarize students with the world around them, both present and past, enhance the curriculum taught in the classrooms, and to promote a life-long love of reading.